cordery/heroku-buildpack-headless-chrome/README.md

             }
         }
     }

+## Framework Notes

+### Django

+Django's [LiveServerTestCase](https://docs.djangoproject.com/en/dev/topics/testing/tools/#django.test.LiveServerTestCase) does not require any modifications to work.
+Adapt to your own pages and use as is.

+However, Django's default test runner "DiscoverRunner" cannot run tests on Heroku CI with Heroku Postgres because it requires createdb and dropdb permissions which Heroku does not provide.
+In order to resolve this you must override the class to disable the createdb/dropdb behavior.
+[An example of this for Postgres can be found in this gist](https://gist.github.com/cordery/d52d9ba44541fabaf4b012f4e62d675b).

 ## Troubleshooting
 #### I keep getting the following error: `an X display is required for keycode conversions, consider using Xvf`